qiskit-community/adapt-aqc/docs/running_options_explained.md

 ## reuse_exponent

 **What is it:** \
-For the ISL, expectation or general_gradient methods, this controls how much priority should be given to picking qubits not recently acted on.
+For the ADAPT-AQC, expectation or general_gradient methods, this controls how much priority should be given to picking qubits not recently acted on.
 Specifically, given a qubit pair has been last acted on $l$ layers ago, it is given a reuse priority $P_r$ of

 $$P_r = 1-2^{\frac{-l}{k}},$$

 where $k$ is the value of `reuse_exponent`.
-This is then multiplied with the entanglement measure or gradient (for ISL and general_gradient respectively) to produce the combined priority $P_c$ = $E*P_r$.
+This is then multiplied with the entanglement measure or gradient (for ADAPT-AQC and general_gradient respectively) to produce the combined priority $P_c$ = $E*P_r$.
 For expectation mode, the combined priority is calculated differently.
 Given a pair of qubits, the combined priority is calculated as